popdemtech/smartsite/walkthrough/1_Setup/2_1_install_nodejs_windows.md

 21 packages installed.
 ```

-In particular, check for the existance of visualstudio-installer, visualstudio2019-workload-vctools, and visualstudio2019buildtools libraries.
-(Note: The exact version and name of the Visual Studio tool may have progressed to higher versions than in the example output.)
+In particular, check for the existance of `visualstudio-installer`, `visualstudio2019-workload-vctools`, and `visualstudio2019buildtools` libraries.
+The exact version and name of the Visual Studio tool may have progressed to higher versions than in the example output.

-Now that Node is installed, we'll get to building out `smartsite`.
-Keep the following in mind: Node.js is useful for more than serving web requests.
-Node.js can be used to build desktop applications, command-line scripts, developer libraries (things that can be `npm install`ed), and more.
+With Node.js installed, we can begin building the functional components of `smartsite`.
+While `smartsite` is going to contain a web server application for handling internet requests, it's worth noting that Node.js is useful for more than serving web requests.
+Node.js can be used to build desktop applications, command-line scripts, development libraries, and more.
 The Node.js ecosystem is ripe for software creation.

 ### Resources